-Herbal medicine works on the same theories and principles as acupuncture and is a also key component in Traditional Chinese Medicine.
+Chinese herbal medicine works on the same theories and principles as acupuncture and is also a key component in Traditional Chinese Medicine.
 After taking a case history from the patient and making a diagnosis, a formula of carefully and proportionally weighed herbs will be created from a selection of over 400 Chinese herbs.
 Instructions will be given on the best way to take the medicine for maximum effectiveness and alleviation of symptoms.

 In a list published by the World Health Organisation of the United Nations, Traditional Chinese Medicine is considered appropriate treatment for the following conditions:

 Colds, Flu, Bronchitis and Hepatitis

 Eczema, Acne, Herpes, Psoriasis and Vitiligo.

 Hay fever, Tinnitus, Sinus Infection, Sore Throat, Earache, Dizziness